The Gazette (Montreal): History

 On April 25, 1849, The Gazette published a special edition in which its editor-in-chief, James Moir Ferres, called the "Anglo-Saxon" residents to arms after Royal Assent of a compensation law for Lower Canada.
 This was among the main events leading to the burning of the Parliament Buildings.
 Ferres was subsequently arrested, though soon released on bail and set free without trial.

 In 1939, The Gazette hired its first editorial cartoonist – John Collins, who worked a term of 43 years.

-In 1968, The Gazette was acquired by the Southam newspaper chain, which owned major dailies across Canada.
+On October 22, 1968, The Gazette and its parent company, The Gazette Printing Company Limited, were acquired by the Southam newspaper chain, which owned major dailies across Canada.

 For many years, The Gazette was caught in a three-way fight for the English newspaper audience in Montreal with the tabloid Montreal Herald and the broadsheet Montreal Star.
 The Gazette was second in circulation to the Montreal Star, which sold more newspapers in the city and had a significant national reputation in the first half of the 20th century.
 The Montreal Herald closed in 1957, after publishing for 146 years.
 The Montreal Star, part of the FP Publications chain (which owned the Winnipeg Free Press and, at the time, The Globe and Mail), endured a long strike and ceased publication in 1979, less than a year after the strike was settled.

 In 1988, a competing English-language daily, the Montreal Daily News, was launched.
 The Montreal Daily News adopted a tabloid format and introduced a Sunday edition, forcing The Gazette to respond.
 After the Montreal Daily News closed in 1989, after less than two years in operation, The Gazette kept its Sunday edition going until August 2010.

 In 1996, the Southam papers were bought by Conrad Black's Hollinger Inc. Then in August 2000, Hollinger sold the Southam newspapers, including The Gazette, to Canwest Global Communications Corp., controlled by the Winnipeg-based Asper family.
-In 2010, a new media group, Postmedia, bought the Gazette and other papers from the financially troubled Canwest.
+In 2010, a new media group, Postmedia, bought The Gazette and other papers from the financially troubled Canwest.

 To celebrate its 150th anniversary, The Gazette published a facsimile of one of its earliest issues.
 Much effort was made to use a type of paper that imitated 18th century paper, with fake chainlines and laidlines to make the paper look old.